-10. Frank Lampard(Senior)
+13. Frank Lampard(Senior)

 After spending 18 years, playing 660 games and scoring 22 goals, he left the club on a free transfer at the end of the 1984–85 season.
 By that time he had become one of the greatest West Ham United players ever.
-He wore the number 3 on his jersey.

-7. Paolo Di Canio
+10. Paolo Di Canio [1999–2003]

 Whenever Di Canio put on the West Ham shirt, or any other club shirt for that matter, he would give it his all.
 The reason he is widely regarded as one of West Ham’s greatest players probably comes down to his explosive yet fun-filled personality.
-He spent a relatively short time at Upton Park compared to the others in this list but still deserves his place in West Ham history.
+He spent a relatively short time at Upton Park compared to the others on this list but still deserves his place in West Ham history.